axelhjalm/bitwig-midi-fighter-twister/README.md

 8: Scroll to open preset browsing (presets in Bitwig only), press to select preset

 Third and forth row:
 Controls parameter in device preset page.
-Turn know to control parameter, press to toggle between coarse and fine control.
+Turn know to control parameter, press to toggle between coarse and fine control, double-press to reset to default value.
 Outer ring shows current value and is updated when stepping through parameter pages or devices.

 ###  Parameters
 Under Settings > Controllers are setting for the Midi Fighter Twister Controller.
 These are: